SachinMugade8797/intrusion-detection-system/README.md

 ---

-## 🔮 Future Improvements
+🚀 Future Improvements

+* The system can be enhanced in the following ways:
+* Support for multiple perimeter lines or polygon-based restricted zones.
+* Integration of object detection models (e.g., YOLO) to classify humans, vehicles, etc.
+* Use WebSockets instead of REST API for real-time event streaming.
+* Add object tracking to avoid duplicate intrusion events.
+* Enable multi-camera support with centralized monitoring.
-* Zone-based intrusion detection
+* Improve detection accuracy in low-light or noisy environments.
-* WebSocket-based real-time dashboard
-* Cloud database integration
-* Alert notifications (email / SMS)
+* Develop a web-based dashboard to visualize live feed and intrusion logs.
+* Migrate database to PostgreSQL or cloud storage for scalability.
+* Add alert notifications (email, SMS, or push notifications).

 ---